GSA/openacr/README.md

 ## Documentation

 Our documentation currently includes a [short summary of the project and our goals](/docs/GSA-OPAT-Public.md), a [short project roadmap](/docs/ROADMAP.md) and the [Command Line Documentation](/docs/CLI.md).
 If you want to experiment with this you will need to install this application on your computer.

+Initially this project was released under the name Open Product Accessibility Template (OPAT).
+In November 2021, this was renamed to OpenACR.

 ## Installation